 I’m not sure if this experience imprinted something in me or if it just tapped into something in my psychological essence.
 But into my adult life, my erotic imagination has always been grazed at the crossroads of history and pain.

 For me, it makes sense.
 I live with a visible disability and compounded chronic illnesses.
 There’s something to be said in making friends with your pain.
 To seek out comfort in the corners and crevices.
 To feel understood in mind, and body.

-I so I seek out my ancestors—kinky, disabled, sexually fluid—in snippets of graveled text from old newspapers, in the looped longing of handwritten letters, in glances glimpsed in sepia-toned photographs.
+I so I seek out my ancestors—embodied outliers—in snippets of graveled text from old newspapers, in the looped longing of handwritten letters, in glances glimpsed in sepia-toned photographs.

-Whether its history or media, I find myself twisting the actual subject until it gets obscure enough to strike a true nerve.
+Whether it is history or media, I find myself twisting the actual subject until it gets obscure enough to strike a true nerve.
 To pluck a sweet, sensual string.
 To glow, as I think, ah, yes.
 There it is.

 At this point, my brain just does it for me.
 Which brings me to this poster that just made its round on Twitter:

 I haven’t watched a movie since 2017 and I have no streaming or TV service so I had no idea whether this was a new movie or what, but as soon as I saw the image I saved it on my phone.
 Because it just was what I wanted it to be without having to do anything.

 My brain saw an historical romance.
 Unabashed pleasure, feminine assertiveness and even a masculine sexual presence that wasn’t demonized or overbearing.
 Ah, yes.
 There it is.